 Sibling rivalries are normal.
 However, these tiny skirmishes can develop into something much larger if you are not careful.
 Although some parents think they just need to let their kids fight it out, this is never the best approach.
-A sibling bully can be more difficult to deal with than a bully at school.
 Here are some parental steps you can take to create a more harmonious relationship in the household.

 End the Aggressive Behavior Right Away